Contact vs Contactless CAC Readers: A Complete Guide

 • Identiv uTrust 4701 F Dual

-For typical DoD employees and contractors working on computers, a contact reader is essential.
-This is what you need for:
+That’s what makes this decision endearing to us IT support folks—people overcomplicate it.
+For typical DoD employees working on computers, a contact reader is essential.
+You need it for:

 • Logging into your government computer